prooph/documentation/event-store-client/reading-events.md

 ## Read all events

-Event Store allows you to read events across all streams using the `readAllEventsForwardAsync` and `readAllEventsBackwardsAsync` methods.
+Event Store allows you to read events across all streams using the `readAllEventsForward` and `readAllEventsBackwards` methods.
 These work in the same way as the regular read methods, but use an instance of the global log file `Position` to reference events rather than the simple integer stream position described previously.

 They also return an `AllEventsSlice` rather than a `StreamEventsSlice` which is the same except it uses global `Position`s rather than stream positions.